Jule4ka/Jule4ka.github.io/blog/2025/on-competence/index.md

 <!--
-.. title: On Competence
+.. title: On Competence and Professionalism
 .. slug: on-competence
 .. date: 2025-06-23
-.. tags: rant, job-search-nl
+.. tags: rant, job-search-nl, work-ethics
 .. type: text
-.. description: rant
+.. description: rant-schiphol
 -->

-### On Competence and Professionalism

 I recently navigated the job search process in the Dutch market.
 After one memorable experience, I’ve been reflecting on the meaning and value of "competence" in the professional world.
 I won’t name the organization involved, as my intent is rather to share the experience and ask for opinions.
 I was invited to an online interview with a potential team.
 The conversation went well, and I was invited to a second, in-person interview.
 However, upon arriving at the location, it quickly became apparent that the interviewers were under the impression it was supposed to be virtual.
 I found myself sitting in the reception area, surrounded by noise, conducting the interview on my phone.